Coulonges-sur-Sarthe

 Coulonges-sur-Sarthe (/fr/, literally Coulonges on Sarthe) is a commune in the Orne department in north-western France.

-geography
+Geography

+The commune is made up of the following collection of villages and hamlets, Couillery, Les Petites Hayes, La Dannerie, Les Grandes Hayes, Coulonges-sur-Sarthe, La Tréberdière, Mortruis and Souvelle.

 The commune along with another 32 communes is part of a 3,503 hectare, Natura 2000 conservation area, called the Haute vallée de la Sarthe.

+The commune is in the Normandie-Maine Regional Natural Park.

+The Sarthe river and one it's tributaries flow through the commune.